 The easiest way is to contact your supplier.
 If this does not help, you can determine the Kelvin Hours from the qualification data or live-shipment data.
 If you wish, we will be happy to assist you with this.
 Please contact us at: email@example.com

-Why is it that boxes can have the same performance with different numbers of Kelvin Hours?
+Why can boxes have the same performance with different numbers of Kelvin Hours?

 When does it make sense to consider Kelvin Hours?